Description

 Large Order Handling Benefits

-- Supports sauces and garnishes
+2. Supports sauces and garnishes in separate zones

-- Helps manage party-sized orders
+3. Helps manage party-sized orders

 Operational Efficiency Points

-- Reduces packaging time
+- Reduces packing time for large sets

-- Makes delivery flow smoother
+- Supports steady delivery flow

 | Size | Rolls Capacity | Material | Depth | Uses |